petr-simik/Etch-a-Sketch/README.md

 # Etch a Sketch
- Mini project - Etch a Sketch
+ Mini project from The Odin Project - Etch a Sketch